Varshith2799/Employee-Attrition-and-Sales-Analysis/README.md

 - ★ Employees aged 30-40 tend to have higher performance ratings across all countries.

 ## How to Use
-1. Download the Excel file from the `data/` folder.
+1. Download the Excel file Employee Attrition and Sales Analysis.docx.
 2. Open in Excel to view pivot tables and charts.
-3. Refer to the `reports/` folder for a summary of key insights.
+3. Refer to the Employee Attrition and Sales Analysis Report.docx for a summary of key insights.

 ## Technologies Used
 - Microsoft Excel (Pivot Tables, Charts, Conditional Formatting)